vzaidman/htz-frontend/docs/FAQ.md

 ### Why aren’t my changes in one package being picked up in another?

-Even if you have a dependency like `htz-components` symlinked under `node_modules`, your code still might not be importing the latest source files in the symlinked package.
+Even if you have a dependency like `htz-components` symlinked in `node_modules`, you still might not be importing the latest code from the symlinked package.

 This is because regardless of symlinks, import resolution follows the `main`, `module`, or `esnext` fields in `package.json` in order to find which files to